Understanding and Bridging the Planner-Coder Gap: A Systematic Study on the Robustness of Multi-Agent Systems for Code Generation: Introduction

 \section{Introduction}

-The advent of large language models (LLMs) has fundamentally transformed code generation methodologies, enabling the automated production of code snippets that fulfill user requirements expressed in natural language~\cite{jiang2024survey,chen2024survey}.
-Among these methodologies, multi-agent systems (MASs) have exhibited particular promise.
-Implemented through the same backend LLM, MASs decompose complex coding tasks into manageable sub-tasks and distribute them among specialized agents with distinct roles~\cite{dong2024self,hong2023metagpt,zhang2024pair, islam2024mapcoder,islam2025codesim}.
-For instance, \textit{planning agents} are responsible for planning the whole coding logic, while \textit{coding agents} focus on implementing the code based on the coding logic.
-Through the deployment of carefully crafted prompts and communication protocols, these specialized agents collaborate effectively, yielding impressive results across diverse coding challenges on the benchmark datasets~\cite{chen2021evaluating,austin2021program,dong2025codescore, li2022competition,yu2024codereval}.
+The advent of large language models (LLMs) has fundamentally transformed code generation methodologies, enabling the automated production of code that fulfills user requirements expressed in natural language~\cite{jiang2024survey,hou2024large}.
+Among these methodologies, multi-agent systems (MASs) have emerged as a particularly promising paradigm.
+By leveraging the same backend LLM, MASs decompose complex coding tasks into manageable sub-tasks and distribute them among specialized agents with distinct roles~\cite{dong2024self,hong2023metagpt,zhang2024pair, islam2024mapcoder,islam2025codesim}.
+For instance, \textit{planning agents} design the overall coding logic and algorithmic structure, while \textit{coding agents} implement the actual code based on these plans.
+Through carefully crafted prompts and communication protocols, these specialized agents collaborate effectively, achieving impressive performance across diverse coding challenges on established benchmark datasets~\cite{chen2021evaluating,austin2021program, li2022competition,yu2024codereval}.

-Despite the effectiveness of MASs for code generation across various benchmarks, their robustness remains pressingly under-explored.
-The lack of robustness in MASs can pose significant risks to real-world deployment.
-For instance, when deployed in production environments, non-robust MASs may generate inconsistent and incorrect code solutions, resulting in system failures and increased debugging costs~\cite{mastropaolo2023robustness}.
-Moreover, the robustness issue in MASs can be further exacerbated by the inherent instability of LLMs and the variability of users' natural language input~\cite{wang2025ip}.
+Despite their demonstrated effectiveness on benchmarks, a critical limitation exists in our understanding of MAS robustness for code generation.
+While MASs work well on standard evaluation based on test cases, the fundamental mechanisms underlying their failures remain poorly understood---particularly when faced with semantically equivalent variations of input requirements.
+This ``black box'' problem poses significant risks for real-world deployment: non-robust MASs may generate inconsistent or incorrect code solutions, resulting in system failures and increased debugging costs~\cite{mastropaolo2023robustness,zhong2024lcb}.
+Without a systematic understanding of \textit{why} and \textit{how} MASs fail under semantic-preserving input variations, it remains difficult to develop principled solutions for enhancing their reliability.